-As hurricane season continues to sweep through North America, many people are preparing to evacuate their homes.
+As hurricane season continues to sweep through North America and fires burn in the west, many people are preparing to evacuate their homes.
 An evacuation is already stressful enough – worrying about how to bring your pet safely with you can add even more strain.
 We’ve compiled a few tips to help you and your pet reach safety during any natural disaster evacuation.

 What to Pack